Department of Business Administration and Economics

 Are numbers your thing?

 Offered as both a major or concentration for business administration students, our course work has helped Saint Mary’s graduates land some of the most rewarding positions available in the field of business.
 Always in high demand, accounting students commonly move from internships to full-time positions prior to graduation.
-And if you’re considering becoming a Certified Public Accountant (CPA), we’re one of the rare programs that can help you reach the required 150 hours of coursework necessary to sit for the rigorous exam in just four years.
+And if you’re considering becoming a Certified Public Accountant (CPA), we’re one of the rare programs that can help you reach the required 150 hours of coursework necessary to sit for the rigorous exam in just four years while earning your accounting degree.

 Opening opportunities in a variety of fields

-A career in economics allows individuals the opportunity to draw on various disciplines from history to social science and mathematics to computer science.
-Offered as a both a major and minor in our department, economic graduates often go on to careers in financial institutions, the broader business environment, exchanges, or even the Federal Reserve.
+A bachelor's in economics allows individuals the opportunity to draw on various disciplines from history to social science and mathematics to computer science.
+Offered as a both an economics major and minor in our department, graduates often go on to careers in financial institutions, the broader business environment, exchanges, or even the Federal Reserve.
 By applying their abilities to collect and analyze data, they use their broad understanding of how economic systems work to predict exchange rates, forecast business success and maintain regulatory processes.

 Cash is king!